 Because you won’t be attending the actual auction, though you can watch the price in real time through a reputable site, you don’t need to know the ins and outs of a traditional auction.
 Instead, you need to know the sort of pre-bidding research that will yield the most benefits to you.

-- Require photos – Let’s say you look at a nice sedan in the make and model of your choice, see it has low miles and a clean title, but there is a note about something with the “front end”.
+Let’s say you look at a nice sedan in the make and model of your choice.
+See it has low miles and a clean title, but there is a note about something with the “front end”.
 Ask for a full gallery of images to see just what is going on.
 The best sites make such photos readily available, including the engine area, entire exterior, interior and more.

-- Know about fees and shipping – A truly reputable site is going to outline the fees you’ll pay and if shipping can be arranged should you win.
+A truly reputable site will outline the fees you’ll pay and if shipping can be arranged should you win.

 These tips and tactics make it easy for the average consumer to do very well in a dealer auction.